-El Salvador hospital is the new health facility built by the Nayib Bukele administration; it was created with the sole purpose of attending COVID-19 patients.
+El Salvador hospital is the new health facility built by the Nayib Bukele administration.
+It was built between March and August 2020 for the sole purpose of treating COVID-19 patients.
 El Salvador hospital was built on the grounds of the International Fair and Convention Center or CIFCO.

-In March 2020, President Nayib Bukele announced that a new hospital dedicated to the treatment of Coronavirus patients was going to be built and be ready within the next few months.
+In March 2020, President Nayib Bukele announced that a new hospital dedicated to Coronavirus patients’ treatment was going to be built and be ready within the next few months.
 When president Bukele made the announcement, the country had zero confirmed cases of COVID-19.